tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 ~~~
 {: #fig-offset-retrieving-procedure title="Offset Retrieving Procedure"}

 3) After the Offset Retrieving Procedure ({{offset-retrieving}}) completes, the client can resume the upload by sending the remaining file content to the server, appending to the already stored data in the upload.
+The `Upload-Offset` value is included to ensure that the client and server agree on the offset that the upload resumes from.

 ~~~
 Client                                      Server